-In January 2020 there were 589 employees at the council, in 2019 there were 578 and in 2018 (612); an increase of 2% from 2019.
+In January 2021 there were 595 employees at the council, in 2018 there were 612 employees, a decrease of 2.8% from 2018.

-The proportion of males and females working for the council has remained relatively static e.g. males 58.2% from 58.8% last year.
+The proportion of males and females working for the council has remained relatively static with males at 58.2%, females 41.8%.

 The majority of people working for the council fall within the 45 - 59 age range.
-The proportion of employees under 24 continues to increase, there has also been an increase in the 60-65+ age range.
-Over all, there has been a continued increase in the proportion of under 30 year olds working at Ashfield District Council.
+The proportion of employees 25-29 continues to increase, there has also been an increase in the 60-65+ age range.

-The number of people in each age band resident in Ashfield who were in employment at the time of the census and Ashfield Council 2018 employment figures
+The number of people in each age band resident in Ashfield who were in employment at the time of the census and Ashfield Council 2021 employment figures